stnielse/stnielse/README.md

 ## Hi there 👋

+My name is Steven and I'm a software engineer with an academic foundation in physics and applied mathematics, which I use to approach engineering challenges with a strong analytical and problem-solving mindset.
+I enjoy bridging theory and implementation, turning complex ideas into efficient, maintainable code.
+My go-to languages are Python and TypeScript, though I'm also comfortable with JavaScript and configuration tools like YAML.
+Outside of the editor, you'll find me pushing limits as an endurance athlete—trail running, road biking, and mountain biking.
+I thrive on solving hard problems, both on the trail and in the codebase.

 <!--
 **stnielse/stnielse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.